BasementKrew/revelation.io/_posts/2015-01-07-golang-router.markdown

 }
 ```

 The code is pretty simple, but might seem a little strange at first glance, so let's break it down. `addNode` starts by splitting apart the URL (call path here) into components.
-Once we have our components we loop over each one, updating or adding new nodes as needed.
-The couple edge cases here are if the named parameter, a newNode or an existing node that needs to be updated.
-The new node and existing node cases are straight forward.
-The `amedParam` is a simple way we can support URLs like so: `/users/:name/blog` without a big fancy regex.
+Once we have our components, we loop over each one, updating or adding new nodes as needed.
+There is an edge case here, if the component is a named parameter.
+The `isNamedParam` is a simple way we can support URLs like so: `/users/:name/blog` without a big fancy regex.
 Notice the bulk of the work is done by the `traverse` method which gets us the proper node we need to do our addition or update.

 ```go
 // traverse moves along the tree adding named params as it comes and across them.